csurgay/ansible-training/lessons/10_Facts/README.md

 # Section 10.
 Facts

----
-### In this section the following subjects will be covered
+### In this section the following subjects will be covered:

 1. Ansible Facts
 1. Custom Facts